packnback/site/packnback.github.io/content/blog/asymmetric_encryption.md

   to the prototype.
 - In the authors opinion GPG has a poor interface for both human and automated interfaces.
-- GPG file formats are very complicated.
+- GPG file formats more complicated than needed.
 - GPG can always be used as a master key, encrypting an asymcrypt private key.
 - GPG is much more code, so is far harder to audit.